 360-degree customer view

-This is a comprehensive view of the customer that includes all contact points, communication, marketing campaigns, opportunities, incidents, acquisition history and all other aspects of the customer relationship.
+This comprehensive view of the customer includes all contact points, communication, marketing campaigns, opportunities, incidents, acquisition history and all other aspects of the customer relationship.

 This is an individual or group record for each customer, company, organization and other contacts.
 In some cases, the term “account” will replace the name of the company in correspondences.

 This is a history of phone calls, emails, meetings and other tasks taken on a lead, contact or account.
-It can be logged automatically by the software or manually by your sales representatives.
+The software can log it automatically or manually by your sales representatives.

 This is data that gives your business deeper insights to help you make faster and more informed decisions.
 Customer analytics include trends and behavioral data to help you acquire and retain profitable customers, while sales analytics comprises pipeline, win-loss, financial and other analyses of sales data.
 Analytics can also be used for segmentation, marketing campaigns, plans for future products and much more.